sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * BALL works anywhere

 The crystal ball can now be used to destroy any open door, not just the final one.
 This allows earlier discovery of its purpose.
+The destroyed door looks visibly altered as well.